-On Wednesday, Adidas, which is based in Herzogenaurach, Germany, said that its executive board had concluded the review and had decided to enter “concrete negotiations with interested parties” to sell parts of its golf division.
+On Wednesday, Adidas, based in Herzogenaurach, Germany, said that its executive board had concluded the review and had decided to enter “concrete negotiations with interested parties” to sell parts of its golf division.

 Adidas said that it would actively seek a buyer for its TaylorMade, Adams, and Ashworth brands instead of focusing on golf footwear and apparel sales through its Adidas golf brand.